A Practical Mode System for Recursive Definitions: Meta-Theory: Soundness

+One mildly original feature of our head reduction is the use of \emph{reduction at a distance}, where binding contexts $L$ are allowed to be presented in the middle of redexes, and lifted out of the reduced term.
+This presentation is common in explicit-substitution calculi\footnote{See for example \citet*{accattoli:hal-00528228}, which links to earlier references on the technique.}, as it gives the minimal amount of lifting of explicit substitutions required to avoid blocking reduction.
+In the calculus of \citet*{dynamic-semantics-2008}, lifting was permitted in arbitrary positions by the Merge rule.
+For example, the reduction sequence $\rewstar {\app {(\letrecin B {\lam x t})} {v}} {\letrecin B {\subst t {\by u x}}}$ is admissible in both systems, but the ``useless'' reduction $\rewstar {\app {(\letrecin B x)} {v}} {\letrecin B {\app x v}}$ is not present in our system.
+Reduction at a distance tends to make definitions crisper and simplify proofs.\footnote{For an example of beneficial use of reduction-at-distance in previous work from the rewriting community, see the at-a-distance presentation of the $\pi$-calculus in \citet*{pi-calculus-at-a-distance}.}

-\subparagraph*{Reduction} Reduction $\rew t {t'}$ may happen under any evaluation context, and is of either of two forms.
-The first is completely standard: any redex $\plug H v$ can be reduced under an evaluation context $E$.
+\paragraph{Reduction} Reduction $\rew t {t'}$ may happen under any evaluation context.
+The first reduction rule is standard: any redex $\plug H v$ can be reduced under an evaluation context $E$.

-The second rule reduces a variable $x$ in in an evaluation context $E$ by binding lookup: it is replaced by the value of the recursive binding $B$ in the context $E$ which defines it.
+The second rule reduces a variable $x$ in an evaluation context $E$ by binding lookup: it is replaced by the value of the recursive binding $B$ in the context $E$ which defines it.
 This uses the auxiliary definition $\inctx x v E$ to perform this lookup.

-The lookup rule has worrying consequences for our rewriting relation: it makes it non-deterministic and non-terminating.
+The lookup rule has worrying consequences for our rewriting relation: it makes it nondeterministic and non-terminating.
 Indeed, consider a weak value of the form $\constr K {(x)}$ used, for example, in a pattern-matching $\match {\constr K {(x)}} h$.
 It is possible to reduce the pattern-matching immediately, or to first lookup the value of $x$ and then reduce.
 Furthermore, it could be the case that $x$ is precisely defined by a cyclic binding $x = \constr K {(x)}$.
-Then the lookup rule would reduce to $\match {\constr K {(\constr K (x))}} h$, and we could keep looking indefinitely.
-This is discussed in detail by \citet*{dynamic-semantics-2008}, who prove that the reduction is in fact confluent modulo unfolding.
+Then the lookup rule would reduce to $\match {\constr K {(\constr K (x))}} h$, and we could keep looking indefinitely. \citet*{dynamic-semantics-2008} discuss this in detail and prove that the reduction is in fact confluent modulo unfolding.
 (Allowing these irritating but innocuous behaviors is a large part of what makes their semantics simpler than previous presentations.)